-Decision-maker for request by a member of the Board of Appeals: A member of the Board may seek an advance written determination from his or her appointing authority or from his or her board, or the Ethics Commission.
-The appointing authority, Board or Ethics Commission will be deemed the decision-maker for the member's request.
+Decision-maker for request by a member of the Immigrant Rights Commission: A member of the Immigrant Rights Commission may seek an advance written determination from his or her appointing authority, his or her commission, or the Ethics Commission.
+The appointing authority, commission or Ethics Commission will be deemed the decision-maker for the member's request.